 11. If Continuous Hacking includes a manual review, how does Fluid Attacks ensure that development cycles are not slowed down?

-This allows for hacking and development to occur simultaneously,
+for hacking and development to occur simultaneously, which in turn

 12. If Continuous Hacking is done manually, how can a big project move rapidly and expand as more active authors (developers) join the team?

-as the subscription is based on the number
+being developed, as the subscription is based on the number of active

 assigned to the project.

 13. If Continuous Hacking is done manually, how does it move rapidly when a client has a big application portfolio that is constantly increasing?

 Based on our historical data, and thanks to our recruitment and training